ObjectIsAdvantag/roomkit-collector/README.md

 }
 ```

-_Note that the average weighted value is not rounded by default._
+_Note that the average weighted value is not rounded by default, in order to maximize your options to use these averages._

 ## History